 DROP USER IF EXISTS <name>;

-The client notifies if the role is nonexistent.
+The client notifies if the role does not exist.

 4. Display the user list again to confirm the user is gone: